D3adPlays/epitech-template/README.md

-# epitech-template
+# {EPITECH.} Template
-A template for epitech projects.
+A template for your epitech projects.